 Faculty and students are involved in a number of research-and outreach-related activities.
 For specific student projects, please see the "Student Research Opportunities" section.
 Outside of RU-Biology, we are involved with a number of organizations:

 CollectionsWeb.
 RU participated in a national workshop in Spring 2008 entitled: Opportunities and Challenges of Small Collections."
-From that workshop, curator Dr. Karen Francl was invited to join the steering committee for CollectionsWeb, which is funded by the National Science Foundation (Research Coordination Network).
+From that workshop, curator Dr. Karen Francl (now Karen Powers) was invited to join the steering committee for CollectionsWeb, which is funded by the National Science Foundation (Research Coordination Network).
 Additional workshops have included investigations into systematics and taxonomy (held in 2009, Fairbanks, Alaska), databasing collections (New Orleans, 2010), education (hosted at Radford University in 2011).
-A stakeholders workshop is planned for 2013 in Washington, D.C.

 iDigBio.
 RU participates on the advisory committee for this network.
 As described on their web page, iDigBio is "the National Resource for Advancing Digitization of Biodiversity Collections (ADBC) funded by the National Science Foundation.
 Through ADBC, data and images for millions of biological specimens are being made available in electronic format for the research community, government agencies, students, educators, and the general public.

 The vision for ADBC is a permanent database of digitized information from all biological collections in the U.S. that will lead to new discoveries through research and better understanding and appreciation of biodiversity through improved education and outreach, which will result in improved environmental and economic policies."